 Unit 3.
-Exploration and Col zation of the Western Hemisphere 9 weeks Grading Period 3 Lesson Standards / Learning Targets Strategies/Activities Supplemental Resources European Exploration and Colonization History 3.
+Exploration and Col onization of the Western Hemisphere 9 weeks Grading Period 3 Lesson Standards / Learning Targets Strategies/Activities Instructional Resources European Exploration and Colonization History 3.
 Describe lasting effects of European exploration and colonization during the 1400s-1600s on the cultural practices and products of the Western Hemisphere.
-Identify places on a map that reflect Spanish influence Create a digital or hard copy scrapbook of lasting effects of European colonization Cause/Effect chart: impact of European colonization Write an essay on lasting effects of European exploration on the Western Hemisphere Studies Weekly: Regions and People of the Western Hemisphere Periodical 18, European Exploration of the Americas Periodical 19, The Columbian Exchange Periodical 20, Colonization Periodical 21, Lasting Effects of Colonization Movement of People, Products, and Ideas Geography 9.
+Identify places on a map that reflect Spanish influence Create a digital or hard copy scrapbook of lasting effects of European colonization Cause/Effect chart: impact of European colonization Write an essay on lasting effects of European exploration on the Western Hemisphere Studies Weekly: Regions and People of the Western Hemisphere Periodical 18, European Exploration of the Americas Periodical 19, The Columbian Exchange Periodical 20, Colonization Periodical 21, Lasting Effects of Colonization Canvas Inquiry Unit 3: What Type of Sources are Useful for Writing about the Past?
+Movement of People, Products, and Ideas Geography 9.
 Explain political, environmental, social, and economic factors that cause the movement of people, products, and ideas in the Western Hemisphere.
-Read short biographies of people who immigrated and identify push and pull factors Use notecards with various factors to play a game-categorize the factors as political, environmental, or social, economic Studies Weekly: Regions and People of the Western Hemisphere • Periodical 17, Trade and Economics in the Western Hemisphere Cultural Diversity Geography 10.
+Read short biographies of people who immigrated and identify push and pull factors Use notecards with factors to play a game-categorize factors as political, environmental, or social, economic Studies Weekly: Regions and People of the Western Hemisphere • Periodical 17, Trade and Economics in the Western Hemisphere Cultural Diversity Geography 10.
 Describe the cultural diversity of the Western Hemisphere as evidenced by artistic expression, language, religion, and food.
-Use maps to identify the major languages spoken in North and South America Create a collage (physical or electronic) of objects representing the artistic expression, language, religion and food of a specific culture in the Western Hemisphere.
+Use maps to identify major languages spoken in North and South America Create a collage (physical or electronic) of objects representing the artistic expression, language, religion and food of a specific culture in the Western Hemisphere.
 Identify examples from media of the influence of American Indians, Europeans, Asians, and Africans in the Western Hemisphere Studies Weekly: Regions and People of the Western Hemisphere Periodical 10, Cultural Diversity: Architecture, Arts, and Foods Periodical 11, Cultural Diversity: Celebrations, Language, and Religion